Voice Payments

 Impact

-• Established a more resilient, scalable IVR model that could adapt to future membership and compliance changes
+• Established a more resilient IVR model that could absorb future membership and compliance changes without requiring a full flow rebuild

 Linguistics In Practice